 The setting and updating of the customer's preferences about the content must be made easier.
 Password can be allowed along with the inclusion of link for the retrieval of password, in case it has been forgotten.
 These links should stand out on the web page and in the email.

-Therefore, if a customer does trust you enough to provide you with even more personal information, they shouldn't feel forced to do so.
+Therefore, if a customer does trust you enough to provide you with even more personal information, they shouldn't feel forced to do so - a very important point to consider in your subscription process.
 While you can add some general questions regarding:

 • Their region